 The cost of pre-engineered buildings can be lower per square meter than traditional construction.
-Erection costs will gradually decrease for fast and simple erection times.
+Installation costs will gradually decrease for fast and simple installation times.

 Pre-engineered steel buildings are green buildings for the environment by cutting CO2, saving energy and being recyclable.